tinteddreams/tinteddreams/README.md

 ︶ ⏝ ︶ ୨୧ ︶ ⏝ ︶

-( i wanna remake my strawpage again hurhrguruh !!! )
+( Furina/nice/sigma/archon] thinks: NEUVILLETTE YOUR OFFICE LOOKS LIKE A DUMPSTER!!!!!
+YOU STINKEY RAT -me )

 https://truestar.straw.page